This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Included

-Flights with British Airways (World Traveller) day 1 from London to Pittsburgh, day 11 from Chicago to London, and day 4 from Pittsburgh to Chicago with United Airlines (economy class); private coach throughout; hotel accommodation; all breakfasts, 2 café lunch, and 7 dinners (2022) or 6 dinners (2023) with wine, water and coffee (plus meals on flights); all admission charges; donations for private visits; all tips; all state and airport taxes; the services of the lecturer and tour manager.
+Domestic flight from Pittsburgh to Chicago with United Airlines (economy class); private coach throughout; hotel accommodation; all breakfasts, 2 café lunches, 6 dinners with wine, water and coffee, snack in room on arrival of night 1* (plus meals on flights); all admission charges; donations for private visits; all tips; all state and airport taxes; the services of the lecturer and tour manager.

-The internal flight on day 4 from Pittsburgh to Chicago is still included in the price.
-Hotel accommodation is included on day 1.
-The group arrives late and so dinner is not included on the first evening (meet the lecturer and tour manager on the morning of day 2).
+Hotel accommodation is included on day 1, but the group arrives late and so dinner is not.
+Meet the lecturer and tour manager on the morning of day 2.

 Visas